thmosqueiro/modeligem/Readme.md

 ===========

 This is the main repository for team USP-Brasil @ iGEM 2015.
-We are sharing here a suplementary material we have developed to help us with modeling and data analysis.
+We are sharing here a supplementary material we have developed to help us with modeling and data analysis.

 For more information: